ImoStocky/HydroOperationSim/README.md

 + Data analysis and visualization
 + State-of-the-Art in economic modeling with System Dynamics

-Matlab file
+###### Results
+Focus of this project was simulink model and analysis of its behaviour.

+For test simulation runs adjust "rounds" variable in InitializeModel.m to lower values.
+10

-main.m runs sensitivity analysis for drift and volatillity of prices.gi
+For simulation output, main.m runs sensitivity analysis on mean increase of price and volatillity of price parameters.

+Report on results of this optimization and description of employed techniques can be found in "project\_report.pdf"